Jopp-gh/Obsidian-Dune84/README.md

 thanks for your interest in my theme.
 Right now i only accept bug reports and feature requests.

 First, to accept collaborators i would like to know you better.
 You are welcome to chat with me on Discord (Obsidians Member Group) or the official forums (https://forum.obsidian.md)
 Second, to accept collaborators i look for people able to integrate features which i am unable to build myself.
 So far i did not need very much help and I enjoyed the development of Dune.
+I encourage you to share your ideas and issues with Dune, just open a new ticket on top page here on github or chat with me on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433)

 <br>